 Blurred Lines Between Reality and Fiction

-In extreme cases, the VEP can get caught up in another character’s personality, whether the character is real or fictional.
-This is especially true when there are periods of extended contact with the other character such as in the case of a long book that they read over a period.
+In extreme cases, the empathetic people can get caught up in another character’s personality, whether the character is real or fictional.
+This is especially true when there are periods of extended contact with the other characters such as in the case of a long book that they read over a period.
 Similarly, when the person is close to a person going through an emotional situation, there may be a tendency to assume their personality.